-As stated earlier in the paper, to better respond to workload and environmental changes that are unavoidable in real-time embedded systems, we aim to develop an on-line approach to solve the problem defined in Eq.
-(6)-(11) by taking into consideration of execution models given in Eq.
-(12) or Eq.
-(13)-(14).
-The basic idea of our framework, DRIF, is to incrementally solve the optimization problem by using the history of system states in the previous profiling window.
+As stated earlier in this paper, to better respond to workload and environmental changes that are unavoidable in real-time embedded systems, we aim to develop an online approach to solve the problem defined in (6)-(11) by taking into consideration of execution models given in (12) or (13)-(14).
+The basic idea of our framework, DRIF, is to incrementally solve the optimization problem by using the history of system states in the previous PW.
 The system state includes which cores are active and each active core's frequency, operating temperature, and utilization.
 Note that our method can be easily applied to any arbitrary history window size.
-DRIF consists of three main components: a schedule generator (SG), which is triggered at the beginning of each profiling window, a schedule executor (SE), which is triggered at the beginning of each sampling window, and a state collector (SC), which collects the system state in each sampling window (see Fig. 2).
+DRIF consists of three main components: a schedule generator (SG), which is triggered at the beginning of each PW, a schedule executor (SE), which is triggered at the beginning of each SW, and a state collector (SC), which collects the system state in each SW (see Fig. 2).

 DRIF works as follows.
-In each sampling window, SC collects and saves the system state.
-At the end of each profiling window, the system state during this profiling window is sent to SG.
-Based on the state information, SG then generates a solution, called schedule, which specifies cores' workloads and frequencies for each sampling window in the next profiling window (see Section VII-A).
-The migration guideline given in TABLE I is used by SG to migrate tasks between cores to achieve a lower power consumption as well as operating temperature.
+In each SW, SC collects and saves the system state.
+At the end of each PW, the system state during this PW is sent to SG.
+Based on the state information, SG then generates a solution, called schedule, which specifies cores' workloads and frequencies for each SW in the next PW (see Section VII-A).
+The migration guideline given in Table I is used by SG to migrate tasks between cores to achieve a lower power consumption as well as operating temperature.
 In order to reduce the computational cost, SG relies on LTR-Checker to efficiently check whether the lifetime reliability constraint is satisfied.
-In each sampling window, SE either adopts the schedule generated by SG or
+In each SW, SE either adopts the schedule generated by SG or modifies the schedule to adapt to runtime variations (see Section VII-B).